 Another way to multiply NxM is to use a huge lookup table.
 You don't have to know any math at all, just find the row for N, the column for M, and the answer is where they meet.

-Our black boxes could use any of these methods of multiplication on the inside, or various others.
+Our black boxes could use any of these methods of multiplication on the inside, or various others (like a recursive algorithm).
 That is a substantial scope for differences.
-But since all the ways of multiplication have the same result, does it really matter at all which is used?
+But since all the ways of multiplication have the same result, does it matter which is used?

 It does matter.
 Suppose you want to change the box to do something else.
 If we're going to modify the box, then it makes a big difference if the box works by a lookup table (then we could change it to do logarithms just by substituting in a different lookup table), or by drawing squares and counting (then maybe we could change it to do some other kind of geometry, but there'd be no simple way to have it do logarithms).
 Knowledge structure affects how easily we can modify something, and what we can modify it to.